Falsetto – Singing technique

 To understand falsetto.
 Let’s start from the very beginning “what does the word even mean?”
 The word “Falsetto” was originally coined by the Italians.
 The literal translation of the word means “False Soprano.”
 It is called the “artificial voice.”
 To be fair falsetto can overlap with singers’ lower range as well.
 But singers tend to use falsetto use to sing higher notes.
-In simple words, we can describe falsetto as a vocal technique that enables singers to sing high notes which are beyond their vocal range and would be unattainable otherwise.
+Basically, one can describe how a Falsetto singing technique can easily make a singer sing high, above their comfortable vocal range.

 Let’s Bust A MYTH!

 Initially, the term falsetto was only used for men when they sang on the higher or upper register of their voices.
-As it was believed that women did not possess the capability of singing in Falsetto.
+As it was believed that women did not possess the capability and an ability to use falsetto singing technique.
 Well, this myth has long been busted!
-Women are equally capable of singing in falsetto.
+Women are equally capable of mastering falsetto notes.
 Since women usually have a higher vocal range the use or shift in falsetto is less recognizable than when men use it.

-To understand the vocal technique better let’s explore how the vocal cords work when singing in falsetto.
-When a singer is singing in falsetto the vocal folds become very thin as they are tightly stretched.
+Developing a strong falsetto voice seems tricky when one cannot fully understand what it really means.
+To understand falsetto vocal technique better let’s explore how the vocal cords work when singing in falsetto.
+While using falsetto for high-pitched songs, the vocal folds become very thin as they are tightly stretched.
 The vocal cords are ajar.
 In other words, the vocal cords are slightly open and air passes through that space between the vocal cords.
 Also, falsetto results in vibration only around the ligamentous areas of the vocal cord.

 Let’s start by breaking the age-old conception that “falsetto” and “head voice” are the same thing.
 You might have plenty of times heard people using these two terms interchangeably.
 But let me tell you they are wrong!
 The two may sound similar but they are not and we will tell you why.
-First and foremost, “falsetto” is a vocal technique.
-Whereas, “head voice” is a type of voice just like the chest voice.
+First and foremost, “falsetto” is a vocal/singing technique.
+Whereas, “head voice” is a singing register just like the chest voice.
+So, understanding the minute nuances in Falsetto vs Head Voice and its difference to Master Falsetto Notes and Voice.

-The head voice and the chest voice sound similar because both of them are used when singing the upper vocal range.
+The head voice and the falsetto voice sound similar because both of them are used when singing the upper vocal range.
 Also, for reaching the high pitches and hitting the high notes.
 The set of muscles that are used for head voice and falsetto are the same.
 Even though they both use cricothyroid (CT) muscles.
+This helps in improving Falsetto Resonance.
 The “way” they are used is different.

 The coordination of the muscles is different when singing in falsetto and head voice.
 Let’s elaborate further on the different types of workings of the cricothyroid (CT) muscles.
 When a singer uses their head voice the cricothyroid (CT) muscles result in stretching the vocal folds longer and the vocal cords come together.
-On the other hand, when a singer sings in falsetto the cricothyroid (CT) muscles are once again used.
+On the other hand, when a singer uses falsetto singing technique, the cricothyroid (CT) muscles are once again used.
 But as previously, mentioned the vocal cords are slightly open through which the air passes.
-Also, the ligamentous edges of the vocal cords are primarily used.
+Also, developing a strong falsetto voice involves the usage of ligamentous edges of the vocal cords.

 Differences in Quality and Texture